MeghaKarjol/Laundry_Management_System/README.md

-Proposed laundry management system is developed using QT Designer, SqlLite.
+Proposed laundry management system is developed using QT Designer, SqLite.
 Talking about the project, it has all the essential features.
 This project has an administration side from Where he/she can view all the laundry, payment information, delivery dates and has Client side where clients can put their orders and make necessary payment.

 ## Prerequisites